sorenwacker/DesignPatterns/docs/patterns/behavioral/interpreter.md

 **Category:** Behavioral Pattern

-## Intent
+## Overview

 Define a representation for a grammar along with an interpreter that uses the representation to interpret sentences in the language.
-The Interpreter pattern is used to evaluate sentences in a language by representing grammar rules as classes and interpreting expressions recursively.
+This pattern is used to evaluate sentences by representing grammar rules as classes and interpreting expressions recursively.

-## Problem
+## Usage Guidelines

-When you need to evaluate expressions or implement a simple language, hard-coding the logic leads to:

-- Inflexible parsing and evaluation
-- Difficulty modifying grammar rules
-- Complex conditional logic for expression evaluation
-- Hard to extend with new expressions
-- Tight coupling between grammar and evaluation logic

-## When to Use

-Use the Interpreter pattern when:
+**Use when:**

-- **Simple grammar**: Grammar is simple and well-defined
+- Grammar is simple and well-defined
-- **Efficiency not critical**: Performance is not a primary concern
+- Efficiency is not a primary concern
-- **Frequent changes**: Grammar changes frequently
-- **Expression evaluation**: Need to evaluate expressions in a language
+- Need to evaluate expressions in a language
-- **Rule engines**: Implementing business rule engines
+- Implementing simple business rule engines
-- **Query languages**: Building simple query or filtering languages
-- **Configuration parsing**: Parsing and evaluating configuration expressions

-## When NOT to Use

-Avoid the Interpreter pattern when:
+**Avoid when:**

-- **Complex grammar**: Grammar is complex (use parser generators instead)
+- Grammar is complex (use parser generators instead)
-- **Performance critical**: Interpretation overhead is unacceptable
+- Performance is critical as interpretation adds overhead
-- **Compiled better**: Compilation to bytecode would be more efficient
+- Compilation to bytecode would be more efficient
-- **Standard parsers available**: Existing parsing libraries suffice
+- Standard parsing libraries suffice
-- **Large language**: Language has many grammar rules

-## Structure

-The Interpreter pattern involves:

-- **Abstract Expression**: Interface for interpreting expressions
-- **Terminal Expression**: Implements interpretation for terminal symbols
-- **Non-terminal Expression**: Implements interpretation for grammar rules
-- **Context**: Contains global information for interpretation
-- **Client**: Builds abstract syntax tree and initiates interpretation

 ## Implementation

-### Boolean Expression Interpreter

 ```python
 class Expression: